Danny Boyle: 2000–2009: Established career and Slumdog Millionaire

 He directed a short film Alien Love Triangle, which was intended to be one of three shorts within a feature film.
 The project was cancelled after the two other shorts were made into feature films: Mimic and Impostor.
 In 2004 Boyle directed Millions, scripted by Frank Cottrell Boyce.
 His next collaboration with Alex Garland was the 2007 science-fiction film Sunshine.

 In 2008 he directed Slumdog Millionaire, the story of an impoverished child on the streets of Mumbai, India, who competes on the local version of Who Wants to Be a Millionaire?, for which Boyle won Academy and BAFTA Awards for Best Director.
 The most successful British film of the decade, the film won eight Academy Awards and seven BAFTA Awards.
 Boyle commented, "To be a film-maker...you have to lead.
 You have to be psychotic in your desire to do something.
 People always like the easy route.
 You have to push very hard to get something unusual, something different."
 Andrew Macdonald, producer of Trainspotting, said "Boyle takes a subject that you've often seen portrayed realistically, in a politically correct way, whether it's junkies or slum orphans, and he has managed to make it realistic but also incredibly uplifting and joyful."
 The success led a deal with Fox Searchlight.

-Despite the commercial success of Slumdog Millionaire, Boyle faced criticism for his portrayal of India through a Western, idealized lens.
+Despite the commercial success of Slumdog Millionaire, Boyle faced criticism for his portrayal of India through a Western, idealised lens.
 Some critics saw the film as "poverty porn," though Boyle argued he showed India's "lust for life" and "resilience."

-2010s: 127 Hours, Steve Jobs and T2 Trainspotting
+2010–2019: Continued acclaim and 2012 Olympics

-In 2010, Boyle directed the film 127 Hours.
+On 14 November 2010, he directed a one-night play at the Old Vic Theatre in London titled The Children's Monologues, in aid of his charity Dramatic Need, which operates in Rwanda and South Africa, helping young people to come to terms with trauma and conflict.
+He co-directed another performance of the play in 2015 at the Royal Court Theatre, and again in 2017 at Carnegie Hall in New York City.
+Also in 2010, Boyle directed the film 127 Hours.
 It was based on Aron Ralston's autobiography Between a Rock and a Hard Place, which detailed his struggle of being trapped under a boulder while canyoneering alone.
 The film was released on 5 November 2010 to critical acclaim and got six nominations at the 83rd Academy Awards, including Best Picture and Best Adapted Screenplay for Boyle and Best Actor for Franco.